stoeckmann/xwallpaper/README.md

     make
     make install

+To support all file formats, your system needs libjpeg, libpng and libXpm.
-If your system has libjpeg installed, JPEG support is activated.
-The same is true for libpng and PNG support.
-If you compile for OpenBSD, the system call pledge is supported as well.
+If one of the libraries is not found, the specific file format will not be supported.
+Also, if you compile for OpenBSD, the system call pledge is automatically used.

 ## License